 The only thing I miss of Italy is going down to the sea along the path from Campiglia to Portovenere.

 This is what always repeats a friend who has been living abroad for a long time.
-Words that might seem corny and melancholy, but says it all without saying precisely all that this path has to offer.
+Words that might seem corny and full of melancholy, but which say it all, without saying precisely all that this path has to offer.

-Difficulty : average Trail Marker : 1 Recommended time : all year Duration : 2 hours and a half – 3 hours Tips : It is recommended starting from Campiglia, unless you are not a really good walker.
+Difficulty : average Trail Marker : 1 Recommended time : all year Duration : 2 hours and a half – 3 hours Tips : It is recommended to start from Campiglia, unless you are not a really good walker.
 Starting from Portovenere, in fact, the first stretch goes steep uphill.

 Campiglia: between the Gulf and the open sea.